 What you should be beginning to realise is that phytocannabinoids (from the cannabis plant) are so effective for some people because something within their endocannabinoid system is not functioning properly.

 In this series of blogs we explore what constitutes a healthy Endocannabinoid System and how you can stimulate yours naturally to restore homeostasis in your body.

 Let’s begin by defining the Endocannabinoid System.
 There are three main players:

 - Enzymes that synthesise and break down endocannabinoids

 Together, they work to send messages throughout your body to keep things working in harmony (homeostasis).

 Cannabinoid (CB) Receptors

 Receptors sit on cell surfaces, waiting for specific neurotransmitters to bind to them.
-We have CB receptors throughout our bodies, passing on messages to a wide variety of cell types.
-The two main receptors of the ECS are CB1 and CB2.
+We have cannabinoid receptors throughout our bodies, passing on messages to a wide variety of cell types.
+The two main receptors of the Endocannabinoid System are CB1 and CB2.